CodeFromAnywhere/openapi-chat-completion/README.md

 Turns every OpenAPI into a `/chat/completions` endpoint, that in itself is exposed as OpenAPI as well.

-This is the successor of [Agent-Openapi](https://github.com/CodeFromAnywhere/agent-openapi).
-The biggest difference is it's fully stateless!!
+This is the successor of [Agent-Openapi](https://github.com/CodeFromAnywhere/tool-agent).
+The biggest difference is it's fully stateless!

 ## Getting started